dresdek/Ion/TESTING.md

 Once MongoDB is started, you need to open a mongo shell in your terminal or your "command prompt" for the Windows users, and run `rs.initiate()` and then `db.createUser({user:"test",pwd:"test",roles:[{role:"readWrite",db:"test"}]});`.
 Feel free to change the username, password, and database name however you will need to remember what you changed it to later.

+Next you will need Reddis.
+On windows this is more painful.
+You will need to download  https://github.com/dmajkic/redis/downloads its an older version of Reddis but works as on 30/12/21 on Ion.
+After installation, extract the file and open it up.
+Inside look for the folder labelled 64bit.
+Click on the redis-server.exe and thats it.
+You're done.
+Thats reddis working.
+You will have to open it up between computer restarts but besides that you're good to go.

 ### Building the plugin
 Build the plugin using the provided run configuration in IntelliJ or alternatively run the gradle task "`reobfJar`" either in your IDE or from the terminal: